To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 This is also the time dogs begin showing signs of aching joints.
 Since German Shepherds are prone to arthritis and joint problems, you should make sure his diet includes ingredients for joint health.
 Some aging dogs also develop more sensitive stomachs, so you may need to find a food that’s easier to digest.

-Blue Buffalo Life Protection Senior Large Breed (Grain-Inclusive)
+Blue Buffalo Life Protection Senior Large Breed (Grain-Inclusive) Review

 A reasonably-priced, high-quality dog food, this Blue Buffalo recipe is formulated specifically for older large-breed dogs.
 With fewer calories and less fat and protein content, it can help your German Shepherd maintain a healthy weight as his activity level slows down.
 It also includes L-carnitine, which helps the metabolism of fats in older, less active dogs.